 AED Use on Children and Infants: A Lifesaving Guide

-Using an Automated External Defibrillator (AED) on a child or infant during a sudden cardiac arrest can be a life-saving intervention.
+Using an Automated External Defibrillator (AED) on a child or infant during a sudden cardiac arrest is a life-saving intervention.
 While AEDs are primarily designed for adults, some models have pediatric settings and specific child/infant pads.
 It's crucial to know how to use an AED correctly and adapt the process for younger patients.
 This comprehensive guide will walk you through the steps for using an AED on a child and infant.

 How to use an AED on a Child and Infant?